skx/evalfilter/README.md

 ## Use Cases

-The backstory behind this project is explained in [this blog-post](https://blog.steve.fi/a_slack_hack.html), but in brief I wanted to react to incoming Slack message:
+The motivation for this project came from a genuine problem encountered while working:

 * I wanted to implement a simple "on-call notifier".
    * When messages were posted to Slack channels I wanted to _sometimes_ trigger a phone-call to the on-call engineer.